-NIH is one of the world's foremost medical research centers and the Federal focal point for medical research in the United States.
-It comprises 27 separate institutes and centers.
+NIH is one of the world's foremost medical research centers and the federal focal point for medical research in the United States.
+It is composed of 27 separate institutes and centers.

 OAR coordinates the scientific, budgetary, legislative, and policy elements of the NIH AIDS research program.